simboonlong/components/README.md

 </nav>
 ```

 > Note that `.drop-down` must be an immediate sibling of drop-down trigger.
+In this case, the trigger is `.example-1`.

 ```
 // scss